Qumulo/docs/hardware/supermicro-a-plus-wio-1114s-wn10rt/replacing-hardware-components.md

 {% include content-reuse/platform-agnostic-part-replacement-procedure-fvt.md %}

-{% include note.html content="In some cases, after the part replacement procedure, the message `FIX: Run the FVT flash command.` appears.
-Enter `1` as you would for a [fixable issue](/hardware/supermicro-a-plus-wio-1114s-wn10rt/getting-started.html#fixable-issues-during-installation) to reboot the node and then repeat the part replacement procedure." %}

 ## To Replace a Drive
 The ten hot-swap drive carriers are located at the front of your {{site.sm1114s}} chassis.
 The boot drive is located in the internal M.2 expansion slot.